On the Krein-Rutman theorem and beyond: Irreducibility and geometry of the first eigenvalue

-The main interest of the two previous results is that they do not ask any new information on the semigroup but they are just based on the eigentriplet stationary problem.
-The shortcoming is that they are formulated in terms of the norm $[\cdot]_1$ instead of the norm of $X$.
-We present a second variant of Theorem~\ref{theo:MeanErgodicity} which is well adapted to the splitting framework developed in Sections~\ref{sec:ExistenceKR} and \ref{sec:DynamicalExistenceKR} and is precisely formulated in a weak or strong topology of a space $X_0 \supset X$.
+The main interest of the two previous results {\Blue stated in Theorem~\ref{theo:MeanErgodicityVariante1}} is that they do not ask any new information on the {\Blue rescaled semigroup $\widetilde S$} but they are just based on the eigentriplet stationary problem.
+The shortcoming is that they are formulated in terms of the norm $[\cdot]_{\phi_1}$ instead of the norm of $X$. {\Blue We point out that under the same conditions as in Theorem~\ref{theo:MeanErgodicityVariante1}-(1), we may directly apply Theorem~\ref{theo:MeanErgodicity} and obtain a slightly stronger conclusion.} We present a second variant of Theorem~\ref{theo:MeanErgodicity} which is well adapted to the splitting framework developed in Sections~\ref{sec:ExistenceKR} and \ref{sec:DynamicalExistenceKR} and is precisely formulated in a weak or strong topology of a space $X_0 \supset X$.

 \begin{theo} Consider a positive semigroup $S=S_\LL$ such that $\LL$ satisfies the conclusions of Theorem~\ref{theo:KRgeometry1} about the existence and uniqueness of the first eigentriplet $(\lambda_1,f_1,\phi_1)$.
-Assume furthermore that $S$ satisfies the splitting structure introduced in \ref{HS2} in section \ref{subsect-Exist2-DissipExist} or \ref{HS3} in Section \ref{subsect-Exist2-DissipExist}, or more precisely, there exist two families of operators $(V(t))$ and $(W(t))$ such that
+Assume furthermore that $S$ satisfies the splitting structure introduced in \ref{HS2} in Section~\ref{subsect-Exist2-Dissip} or \ref{HS3} in Section~\ref{subsect:AboutWeakDissip}, or more precisely, there exist two families of operators $(V(t))$ and $(W(t))$ such that

-a real number $\kappa \le \lambda_1$ and some decaying functions $\Theta_i : \R_+ \to \R_+$ with $\Theta_1(t) \to 0$ as $t \to \infty$, $\Theta_2 \in L^1(\R_+)$ such that the following estimates hold \bear &&\| V(t) e^{-\kappa t} \|_{\BBB(X)} = \OO(1 ), \quad \| V(t) e^{-\kappa t} \|_{\BBB(X,X_0)} = \OO(\Theta_1 ), \\ &&\| W(t) e^{-\kappa t} \|_{\BBB(\XX_0,\XX_1)} = \OO(\Theta_2 ), \eear with $\XX_1 \subset X_0 \subset \XX_0$, where $\XX_0$ is the space $X$ endowed with the norm $[g]_1 := \langle |g|, \phi_1 \rangle$.
+a real number $\kappa \le \lambda_1$ and some decaying functions $\Theta_i : \R_+ \to \R_+$ with $\Theta_1(t) \to 0$ as $t \to \infty$, $\Theta_2 \in L^1(\R_+)$ such that the following estimates hold \bean &&\| V(t) e^{-\kappa t} \|_{\BBB(X)} = \OO(1 ), \quad \| V(t) e^{-\kappa t} \|_{\BBB(X,X_0)} = \OO(\Theta_1 ), \\ &&\| W(t) e^{-\kappa t} \|_{\BBB(\XX_0,\XX_1)} = \OO(\Theta_2 ), \eean with $\XX_1 \subset X_0 \subset \XX_0$, where $\XX_0$ is the space $X$ endowed with the norm $[g]_{\phi_1} := \langle |g|, \phi_1 \rangle$.

 (1) Assume furthermore that $\XX_1 \subset X_0$ with compact embedding for the weak or the strong topology in $X_0$ and this topology makes $f \mapsto \langle f, \phi_1 \rangle$ continuous.
 Then the mean ergodic convergence \ref{E1} holds true for the above strong or weak topology.